Yiddish symbols

 The golden peacock is a popular Yiddish symbol.

 A number of Yiddish symbols have emerged to represent the language and the Yiddishist movement over history.
 Lacking a central authority, however, they have not had the prominence of those of the Hebrew revival and the Zionist symbols of Israel.
 Several of the Yiddish symbols are drawn from Yiddish songs in the klezmer tradition.

 Yiddish symbols

 The Golden Peacock

-The Golden Peacock (די גאלדענע פאווע) has historically been a common symbol in Yiddish literature, popularized by Di Goldene Pave.
+The Golden Peacock (די גאָלדענע פּאַווע) has historically been a common symbol in Yiddish literature, popularized by Di Goldene Pave.
 It has often been a subject of Yiddish poetry, including a collection under that title from Moyshe-Leyb Halpern.

 Yiddishpiel uses a logo of golden peacock plumage surrounding its theatre building, while The Forward has used gold in its masthead (also recalling Di Goldene Medine) since 2015, A variation of this symbol has been used as the logo of the Yiddish cafe Pink Peacock in Glasgow.